nfarina/calloutview/README.md

 If you use only the `title/titleView/subtitle/subtitleView` properties, the callout will always be the "system standard" height.
 If you assign the `contentView` property however, then the callout will size to fit the `contentView` and the other properties are ignored.

-**IMPORTANT**: When using `contentView`, you should consider settings the `backgroundView` property to a subclass of `SMCalloutBackgroundView` that can render at the size you want.
-For example, `SMCalloutDrawnBackgroundView` supports drawing at almost any size.
-See `AppDelegate.m` for an example.
-[More discussion on this topic][#29]

   [#29]: https://github.com/nfarina/calloutview/issues/29